learnflight/learnflight.github.io/source/_posts/2014-03-01-how-to-integrate-flight-into-an-existing-javascript-application.markdown

 2. **Color Stats:** Each of the color stats will update everytime that given color comes out of the raffle.
 3. **History:** Every time a color is selected, it will be added to the history wall.

-NOTE: We will not go thought the process (setting up Flight and its depencencies)[], but it is a really easy process.
+NOTE: We will not go thought the process [setting up Flight and its depencencies](https://github.com/flightjs/flight#installation), but it is a really easy process.

 ### DEMO PENDING ###